Leandr0SmS/permaculture-elements/README.md

 ### Propose

          Its very important for apply permaculture to have a good system design, an important step is analysing and connecting system components.
 That's the goal of this project.
+         Another objective of this project is to improve the learning of code in html, css and javascript.

 ## Authors